 What can limited AFS licensees do?

-This information sheet (INFO 227) explains all the activities that limited Australian financial services (AFS) licensees can be authorised to carry out.
-However, some limited AFS licensees may only be authorised to carry out a subset of these activities.
+Some limited AFS licensees may only be authorised to carry out a subset of activities.
 The scope of your limited AFS licence is made up of the financial services, financial products and the type of client covered by your limited AFS licence.

 - Financial services you can be authorised to provide